Registrar Home | Registrar Search:

 Units: 1-0-2 [P/D/F]

 Develops communication skills crucial to successful management.
 Focuses on identifying a range of communication styles, and recognizing how to use them; dealing successfully with challenging or hostile audiences; understanding cross-cultural and global communication issues and differences; and leading and communicating in a crisis situation.
-Restricted to Executive MBA and Sloan Fellows students.
+Restricted to Executive MBA and Sloan Fellow MBA students.

 15.741 Game Theory for Strategic Advantage